Angelica137/MIT6002x_problem_set_4/README.md

 Which graph, choosing a specific day (Jan 10) or calculating the yearly average, indicates that almost none of the data variation is learned by our model?

-- choosing a specific day
+- choosing a specific day = correct
-- calculating the yearly average unanswered
+- calculating the yearly average

 Which graph, choosing a specific day (Jan 10) or calculating the yearly average, supports more the claim that global warming is leading to an increase in temperature?

 - choosing a specific day
-- calculating the yearly average unanswered
+- calculating the yearly average = correct